hellpig/collatz/README.md

 * kern2_npp_128byHand.cl
 * kern2_repeatedKsteps_128byHand.cl

 Note that any kernel2 that is 128byHand has a leftBitShift defined that limits its functionality in that certain parameters such as k are more restricted.
-Read the comments for leftBitShift in the kernel.
-This limited leftBitShift is implemented because the functionality is hardly affected and it speeds up the code.
+Read the comments for leftBitShift in the kernel file.
+This limited leftBitShift is implemented because the functionality is hardly affected and, assuming a not optimal kernel compiler, it speeds up the code.

 I tested speeds on a Nvidia Quadro P4000.
 The 128byHand codes are always faster than the older OpenCL codes.
 CUDA seems to be faster than these 128byHand codes when TASK_SIZE_KERNEL2 is quite large, and these 128byHand codes seem to be faster than CUDA when TASK_SIZE is quite large.